How much does Public Liability Insurance cost for restaurants and cafes?

 It comes down to a number of key factors, including:

-• The type and nature of your hospitality business: for example is it licensed? does it provide take-away food? is food cooked using a deep fryer or wok?
+• The type and nature of your hospitality business.
+For example, is it licensed?
+Does it provide take-away food?

-For example, we analysed our NSW BizCover policies sold during the 2021-2022 financial year to obtain some average figures around the cost of Public Liability insurance for restaurant and café businesses.
+• We analysed NSW BizCover policies sold during the 2021-2022 financial year to obtain some average figures around the cost of Public Liability insurance for restaurant and café businesses.

-We know, sometimes you just want a quick idea of how much your insurance is actually going to cost.
+We understand that sometimes you just want a quick idea of how much your insurance is actually going to cost.
 However, it’s important to note that the data included within this article was sourced in July 2022 and is intended as a guide only.
 It may not reflect pricing for your particular business as individual underwriting criteria will apply.
-Get a hassle-free quote for your business here.

 What is the average premium for Public Liability insurance?